datasciencecampus/algorithmia-segment/README.md

 The current implementation makes use of a network pre-trained on the Cityscapes dataset, and as such, the labels are as follows:

-1. road
+0. road
-2. sidewalk
+1. sidewalk
-3. building
+2. building
-4. wall
+3. wall
-5. fence
+4. fence
-6. pole
+5. pole
-7. traffic light
+6. traffic light
-8. traffic sign
+7. traffic sign
-9. vegetation
+8. vegetation
-10. terrain
+9. terrain
-11. sky
+10. sky
-12. person
+11. person
-13. rider
+12. rider
-14. car
+13. car
-15. truck
+14. truck
-16. bus
+15. bus
-17. train
+16. train
-18. motorcycle
+17. motorcycle
-19. bicycle
+18. bicycle
-20. unknown/other.

 Please see the `src/client/visualise.py` code for a complete post-processing demo.